 Before making a change to your investments, we recommend that you discuss your situation with your financial adviser.
 If you don’t have one, you can call us on 1300 55 7586.

 Important information and disclaimer

 This information has been prepared by NULIS Nominees (Australia) Limited ABN 80 008 515 633 AFSL 236465 (NULIS) as trustee of the MLC Super Fund ABN 70 732 426 024.
 This information is current as at July 2020 and may be subject to change.
 This information may constitute general advice.
 The information is factual in nature and does not take into account personal objectives, financial situation or needs.
 You should consider obtaining independent advice before making any financial decisions based on this information.
 You should not rely on this article to determine your personal tax obligations.
 Please consult a registered tax agent for this purpose.
-An investment with NULIS is not a deposit with, or liability of, and is not guaranteed by NAB or other members of the NAB Group.
+An investment with NULIS is not a deposit with, or liability of, and is not guaranteed by IOOF or other members of the IOOF Group.
 Opinions constitute our judgement at the time of issue.
 In some cases information has been provided to us by third parties and while that information is believed to be accurate and reliable, its accuracy is not guaranteed in any way.
-Subject to terms implied by law and which cannot be excluded, neither NULIS nor any member of the NAB Group accept responsibility for any loss or liability incurred by you in respect of any error, omission or misrepresentation in the information in this communication.
+Subject to terms implied by law and which cannot be excluded, neither NULIS nor any member of the IOOF Group accept responsibility for any loss or liability incurred by you in respect of any error, omission or misrepresentation in the information in this communication.
 Past performance is not a reliable indicator of future performance.
 The value of an investment may rise or fall with the changes in the market.